corymccormick/student-workbook/src/reflections/wk2/day4.md

 1. What are the benefits of making a plan before starting to just write the code?

-The benefits could be it create a more clear structure which leads to a cleaner code.
+The benefits could be it creates a more clear structure which leads to a cleaner code.

 2. How do you find answers when you are stuck?